Corporate Governance

 Capital structure

-There is neither conditional nor authorized share capital.
+There is neither conditional nor authorised share capital.

 • Changes in capital

-There were no changes in capital in the last three reporting years.
+There were no changes in capital during the past three reporting years.

 • Shares, participation and dividend-right certificates